How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 Developing the screenplay may be the most difficult part of this entire process.
 I find this area to be much more difficult than actually writing the screenplay itself.

-This is where you will start to craft the story, develop the characters, etc. You can complete this step in any order you would like, but I highly recommend completing all of these pieces.
+This is where you will start to craft the story, develop the characters, etc. You can complete this step in any order, but I highly recommend completing all of these pieces.

 Structure

-All of these books have the same general goal, but with a different path to achieve that goal.
+These books have the same general goal but take different paths to achieve that goal.
 There are also methods not written in books, such as Dan Harmon’s Story Circle.
 You can learn more about that in this article here.

-I recommend reading some of these books as it will help you get a better understanding of how most screenplays are structured.
+I recommend reading some of these books as it will help you better understand how most screenplays are structured.

 Characters

 You can start developing your characters before coming up with a structure.
-I usually don’t, but there is an argument to be made for doing this first.
+I usually don’t, but an argument must be made for doing this first.
 We have a fantastic article here about how to create compelling characters.

 I wouldn’t worry too much about how dimensional your characters are at the beginning of this process.
 Your characters can develop over time.